joelsjoyt/Deep-Learning-Course-V1/README.md

 # Deep-Learning-Course
- Beginner friendly Deep Learning Course with Python and Pytorch
+ Beginner friendly Deep Learning Course with Python and Pytorch by Joel S Joy

 ## What you will learn
     * Working with Google Colab